martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 If a stored procedure has ResultSets (if you used ResultSetReader), a typed result class is generated, and the stored procedure class has an Execute method.

 It also writes VS2008 and VS2010 csproj files, with the same name as the namespace.
-The mapping files are correctly included as embedded resources.
+If you used CodeTarget.PocoNHibernateHbm, the mapping files are correctly included as embedded resources.
 In practice, you'll probably include the class files in your own project.

+The code generation gives you full control of the .Net class names.
+Each DatabaseTable and DatabaseColumn has a NetName property.
+Before calling CodeWriter, loop through the tables to set the names.
+CodeWriter calls PrepareSchemaNames.Prepare(schema) to set any names that have not been assigned (they are correctly cased and made singular, as far as possible).
+The many-end of foreign keys (and the DbSets in a CodeFirst context) must be set using an ICollectionNamer.
+The default namer adds "Collection" to the end (eg "ProductCollection") but you can use the PluralizingNamer for plurals (eg "Products").
+You can also write your own ICollectionNamer (the PluralizingNamer source code comments explain how to use .net's PluralizingService). var codeWriter = new CodeWriter(schema, CodeTarget.PocoEntityCodeFirst);
+codeWriter.CollectionNamer = new PluralizingNamer();
+codeWriter.Execute(directory, "Northwind.Domain");

 ===Comparisons===